gliu2k/SAP-Datasphere/DataBuilder/Model.md

 <pre>🚩 This feature is not available in the trial version.
 You can find the detailed information in the below link.</pre>
 - [Data Access Controls](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-security-amp-data-access-controls-overview/ba-p/13805353)

-<pre>The below link is the guide of the access control to the datasphere objects.</pre>
+**The below link is the guide of the access control to the datasphere objects.**
 - [Privileges and Permissions](https://help.sap.com/docs/SAP_DATASPHERE/9f804b8efa8043539289f42f372c4862/d7350c6823a14733a7a5727bad8371aa.html)